 The point of dialogue was to end the lawfare of the right, yet the Socialists maintain it can only take place “within the confines of the Constitution,” meaning a legal referendum on independence is out of the question.

 They recently took another issue off the table when judges ordered that 25 percent of Catalan education must be in Spanish.
 The law merely stipulates that schools must be bilingual, and most are.
 A few schools teach entirely in Catalan, which prompted a lawsuit.
-Judges set a 25-percent Spanish minimum in order to be able to enforce the law.
+Judges set a 25-percent Spanish (Castilian) minimum in order to be able to enforce the law.

 (If you’re curious, Jordi Argelaguet of the Autonomous University of Barcelona has more on this issue.)

 According to Gómez, “Court sentences are to be complied with.”
 But judges don’t make the law.
 Lawmakers do.
-If politicians are unhappy with the 25-percent ruling, or if they disagree with judges’ interpretation that the Constitution’s reference to the “indissoluble” unity of Spain means no region can vote to break away, they can change the law.
+If politicians are unhappy with the 25-percent ruling, or if they disagree with judges’ interpretation that the Constitution’s reference to the “indissoluble” unity of Spain means no region can vote to break away, they could change the law.